kkgob/Predictive-Model-for-Drafting-College-Basketball-Players/README.md

 # 🏀 Predictive Model for Drafting College Basketball Players

 This project develops a machine learning pipeline to predict whether college basketball players are likely to be drafted into the NBA.
-By leveraging historical NCAA player statistics, we apply clustering and classification techniques to uncover patterns and assist scouting decisions.
+By leveraging historical NCAA player statistics, this project applies clustering and classification techniques to uncover patterns and assist scouting decisions.

 ---